Beauregard Parish Training School: Fire of 1929 and architecture

 The 1929 building's massing is that of a rectangle beneath a low, slightly overhanging tripped roof.
 This roof is broken by a low pediment-like gable on the facade, by gablets on each end, and by three tall chimneys.
 The smooth walls are pierced by bands of windows with concrete sills, on the front and rear.
 The entrance, which features sidelights, is located at the rear of a small vestibule whose door-less opening is distinguished by a bracketed cornice.
 The vestibule and entrance are located in the center of the facade within a bay which projects from the rest of the building about 4 inches.
 A small wing is attached to the northwest corner of the structure.
-The interior originally consisted of five classrooms organized around an "L" shaped hallway.
+The interior originally consisted of five classrooms organized around an L-shaped hallway.
 Each room had a high ceiling, plaster walls, and a door with a six-light transom above.

-The 1938 one story brick building has a T shape footprint.
+The 1938 one-story brick building has a T-shaped footprint.
 Two large classrooms with a lobby in between take up the front portion of the building, while a gymnasium is provided for in the rear wing.
 The building features a series of paired windows on both the classroom and gym sections.
 The end allows the gym to double as an auditorium.